pinojs/pino/docs/transports.md

 This means that the options object can only contain types that are supported by the [Structured Clone Algorithm][sca] which is used to (de)serialize objects between threads.

-What if we wanted to use both transports, but send only error logs to `some-file-transport` while sending all logs to `my-transport.mjs`?
-We can use the `pino.transport` function's `destinations` option:
+What if we wanted to use both transports, but send only error logs to `my-transport.mjs` while sending all logs to `some-file-transport`?
+We can use the `pino.transport` function's `level` option:

 ```js
 const pino = require('pino')